multitenancy-project/hc20-verilog/doc/README.md

     > * the next `8b` represents immediate or the way to retrieve the value from PHV.
     > * the lowest 9b represents the 2nd operand.

   * `256b`: the metadata attached to the packet.
-The lower 128b is copied from NetFPGA's `tuser` so that it follows the specification of NetFPGA.
+The lower 128b, namely `[127:0]`, is copied from NetFPGA's `tuser` so that it follows the specification of NetFPGA.
+The 128th bit is termed as drop mark, where 1 means dropping.

   ---